 The cause of this was that the system didn't think it could contact the CDP we set up earlier.
 Double check that the HTTP entry is listed in the CRL Distribution Point on the certificates issued by your CA, i.e. the ones currently in use on your DCs.
 Make sure you can access this without authentication from the endpoint device.

 In my case, I went as far as examining the IIS request log on the CA server, to see if the device was even attempting to download the CRL.
-It wasn’t so in the end I reset the device through Windows Settings > Update & Security > Reset.
-Following the reset, it all worked as expected first time so I can only suggest that the system was caching an old Domain Controller certificate, as I attempted to access on-premise resources before configuring the HTTP CDP.
+It wasn't so in the end I reset the device through Windows Settings > Update & Security > Reset.
+Following the reset, it all worked as expected first time so I can only suggest that the system was caching an old Domain Controller certificate, as I attempted to access on-premises resources before configuring the HTTP CDP.

 - How SSO to on-premises resources works on Azure AD joined devices | Microsoft Docs